-This 5 tonne locomotive has headed north on a tour, first visiting the Discovery Museum in Newcastle (the city in which Rocket was built) as part of the Great Exhibition of the North and then returning to the Liverpool Road station it served 180 years ago—now part of the Science and Industry Museum in Manchester—where it will be on display from 25 September 2018 – 21 April 2019.
+This 5 tonne locomotive has headed north on a tour, first visiting the Discovery Museum in Newcastle (the city in which Rocket was built) as part of the Great Exhibition of the North and now having joined other legends of the steam age on long-term display at the National Railway Museum in York.

 Not many museum objects need a bespoke tailored protective jacket and several large pieces of lifting equipment to be moved safely, but Rocket did.